hraberg/deuce/README.md

   * Text properties are double trouble, as the main reason to implement them is to vastly complicate your rendering to support bold, italic etc. They can also be copied between buffers and other exciting things.
   * If time allows, I might add rudimentary support for overlays, they're implemented on top of markers, and would enable links.
 * When running out of the standalone jar, Deuce still compiles newly loaded files to `target/classes`, which isn't on the classpath.
+* Speed
+  * Deuce takes about a minute to start, which I've decided is "good enough" for 0.1.0.
+  * Deuce won't be your platform of choice for any high-performance Emacs Lisp needs anytime soon.
 * All the exciting bits when Clojure actually takes the front seat.
 Web UI.
   * First Deuce needs to work for Emacs Lisp in "legacy mode" before we can shift focus to Clojure and modernize things.
 I expect this to stay as the focus for the rest of 2013.
-* Speed
-  * Deuce takes about a minute to start, which I've decided is "good enough" for 0.1.0.
-  * Deuce won't be your platform of choice for your high-performance Emacs Lisp needs anytime soon.
 * Anything else you can think of!